Mount

 The Gateway to the Northern Slopes

-The journey begins in the safari hub of Nanyuki, where you cross the Equator—a literal bridge between the hemispheres.
-After a final equipment check, we drive to the Sirimon Gate.
-The first few kilometers are a gentle introduction, winding through a magnificent montane forest.
-Look closely among the cedar and yellowwood trees for the Black and White Colobus monkeys that inhabit this canopy.
+The journey begins in the safari hub of Nanyuki, crossing the Equator before driving directly to the Sirimon Gate.
+The first few kilometers present a gentle introduction winding through magnificent montane forest systems where Colobus monkeys live.

 Day 02 Old Moses to Shipton's